 American Cancer Society Institutional Research Grant

+Applications will be accepted from beginning investigators, within 6 years of their first independent faculty appointment, who do not yet have RO1 funding.
+Any applicant for IRG pilot project funding who is not a U.S. citizen must hold a visa that will allow him or her to remain in the U.S. long enough to complete the IRG pilot project.
 All applicants will need to identify a senior faculty member who will serve as their mentor.
 All grant proposals will be reviewed in the framework of whether the project will be able to produce preliminary data for a fundable RO1-grant application.
 Applicants are encouraged to spell out in their application the tentative specific aims for the national peer-reviewed grant proposal for which this seed funding will be used.
+The final sentence of the pilot project abstract should summarize the focus and cancer relevance of the project in non-scientific terms.
 The maximum budget that you may request is $30,000; the actual amount awarded may be less.
 Applications will be accepted in all aspects of cancer research.

 A part of the budget for the ACS-IRG awards is ear-marked for "cancer research of special interest to American Cancer Society".
 These areas currently include psychosocial and behavioral research, health policy or health services research, cancer in the poor and medically underserved, and childhood cancer.
 Projects may be focused on identifying effective methods for predicting cancer risk, detecting early-stage cancer, and guiding cancer treatment in at-risk populations; developing effective methods for increasing the informed use of proven procedures for cancer prevention, early detection, and treatment; or determining the impact of implementing such effective methods on cancer patient outcomes.
 Furthermore, the projects may involve at-risk populations experiencing disparities.
 Please specify if the application is in the "ACS-IRG Special Interest" category.

-The completed and signed application must be submitted electronically; the research proposal section has an 8 page maximum (see instructions).
+The completed and signed application must be submitted electronically; the research proposal section has an 8 page maximum.